GeorgeValergas/sendle-api/README.md

 1. Navigate to root of this project
 2. Run bundle install to install the gems specified in sendle-api.gemspec
 3. Run bundle exec rake spec to run the tests
+4. After changes and ready to release, up the version
+5. Then run bundle install on your testing project, in this case, Secondtake.
+Secondtake is installing the sendle-api gem using a local path, so we don't need to release the gem to RubyGems.
+6. Once the gem is ready to be release, follow the instructions below.

 ### Release
 1. Make sure you have a RubyGems.org account